JetBrains/kotlin-web-site/docs/topics/set-operations.md

 You can also apply `union()`, `intersect()`, and `subtract()` to `List`.
 However, their result is _always_ a `Set`, even on lists.
-In this result, all the duplicate elements are merged into one and the index access is not available.
+In this result, all the duplicate elements are merged into one and the index access is not available:

 ```kotlin
 fun main() {